Stories About NWF's Community Wildlife Habitats

 John’s Creek, Georgia – Certified Community Wildlife Habitat

 Malcolm Barnard was 16 years old in April of 2012 when he led the community of Johns Creek, Georgia, the 10th largest city in Georgia, to become a National Wildlife Federation Certified Community Wildlife Habitat.
 It took him less than two years.
-This is a daunting achievement for an adult, much less a then-14-year-old middle school student who decided to galvanize his community to make it a priority to provide wildlife habitat all over the city.
+This is a daunting achievement for an adult, much less a then-14-year-old middle school student who decided to galvanize his community to make it a priority to provide wildlife habitats all over the city.

 In the spring of 2010, Malcolm was a student at Autrey Mill Middle School and he was asked to choose a project for IMPACT—Influencing My Peers and Changing Tomorrow.
 He chose the National Wildlife Federation’s Community Wildlife Habitat™ Program.
 Malcolm says he chose the National Wildlife Federation “because they do work that matters saving animals and their habitats”.
 A Community Wildlife Habitat is a community where the residents make it a priority to provide habitat for wildlife by providing the four basic elements wildlife need: food, water, cover, and places to raise young.
 The residents are also educated about sustainable gardening practices, such as reducing or eliminating chemical fertilizers and pesticides, conserving water and planting native plants.
 Malcolm says “I chose this project because I think everyone can relate to their backyard.
 It is right there in front of you.
 Everyone can do their part and make a difference in their own yard and help their community.”